Connect your AWS Account

-By using this method, you can create a role that will allow your Google or Amazon account to have specific privileges in your AWS Account and them connect to Cloudockit using this account.
+By using this method, you create a AWS role that will allow your Google or Amazon account to have specific privileges in your AWS Account and then connect to Cloudockit using this account.

 Step 1 – Login to Cloudockit using Amazon or Google

-As Amazon and Google are the ID Provider supported by Cloudockit, you need to be loged in with Amazon or Google.
-That mean that if you are currently connected to Cloudockit using an AAD authentication, you will be prompted to login using Amazon or Google (if you are already connected using Amazon and Google you will not see that) :
+As Amazon and Google are the ID Providers supported by Cloudockit, you need to be logged in with Amazon or Google.
+If you are currently connected to Cloudockit using an AAD authentication, you will be prompted to log in using Amazon or Google (if you are already connected using Amazon and Google you will not see that):

-Once connected using Amazon or Google, you will see this popup.
+Once connected using Amazon or Google, you will see the following popup.
 You need to click on Keep Going with this account:

 Then, you will see the detailed procedure on how to create the specific Role in AWS that will match your account with the specific provider (AWS or Google) for the Application Cloudockit :

-Then, you need to keep that popup open as you will need these information to create the role in the AWS Console in the next step:
+You need to keep that popup open as you will need this information to create the role in the AWS Console in the next step:

 Step 2 – To create a role (console)